medusouzoa/Library-System/README.md

 - View the list of all books in the library.
 - Search for books by title or author.
 - Borrow and return books, updating the available copies.
+- Show expired dated books.
-- View information about overdue books.
+- List the borrowed books.